meilisearch/documentation/learn/getting_started/algolia_migration.md

 #### Nested objects

-Meilisearch versions prior to v0.27.0 have limited support for nested fields, meaning that nested objects must be flattened manually.
-For this reason we recommend using [the latest version of Meilisearch](https://github.com/meilisearch/MeiliSearch/releases).
-If this is impossible, try the modified data retrieval process below.
+Meilisearch versions prior to v0.27.0 have limited support for nested fields, meaning that **nested objects must be flattened manually**.
+This can be avoided entirely by using [the latest version of Meilisearch](https://github.com/meilisearch/MeiliSearch/releases).
+If this is impossible for some reason, try the modified data retrieval process below.

 Let's say your document structure looks like this: